Quick and easy homemade raspberry apple sauce with only 4 ingredients! Naturally paleo and vegan.

 - 3 1/2 pounds (1587 grams) apples

 - 3/4 cup (177ml) unsweetened apple juice, optional1

 - 1 tablespoon lemon juice

 - Core each apple (do not peel!) and cut into about 6 pieces.
-Add the apples, frozen raspberries (thawed or frozen), apple juice and lemon juice into your largest pot.
+Add the apples, frozen raspberries (thawed or frozen), apple juice, if using, and lemon juice to a large pot.
 Bring to a boil and continue to simmer, partially covered, for about 30 minutes.
 Remove the lid and simmer for another 10.

 - Remove from the heat and let cool for about 20 minutes and then use an immersion blender to puree it.
-Cool and store in the fridge.
-I always get nervous after a week and freeze any that's leftover.
+Cool and store in the fridge for up to 4 days.
+Freeze any leftovers after that.